Bricklayer Apprenticeship Level 2

 The construction sector is the driving force behind the UK economy, employing three million people.
 Bricklaying is a core function within the construction sector, particularly the house building sector.
 The Government has a target to build significantly more new homes over the coming years and therefore the demand for bricklayers has never been higher.

-You must be employed in a relevant role for a minimum of 30 hours per week, and should have GCSE grade 3 or above.
+You must be employed in a relevant role for a minimum of 30 hours per week.
+As a minimum you should have GCSE English and Maths at grade 3 or above.
 If you do not have grade 4 or above, you will be required to work towards Level 2 Functional Skills in these subjects.

 What will I study?